BASworks/Technical-Writing-Portfolio/README.md

 # Technical-Writing-Portfolio
  A compilation of my technical writing samples.
-Each sample was created solely for illustrative purposes and has not been officially published by any mentioned companies.
+Each sample was created solely for illustrative purposes and has not been officially published by any of the aforementioned companies.